Transform Definition Language

 Each parameter is a name to value (which may be expression or array literal) pair.

 Parameter lists are usually passed to named function-like expressions (TRANSFORM, CALL, and so on).
+In that case parameter lists are bound to Record-level context and can refer to DS Record Attributes.

 Data Storage Interface Statements